Nigeria Nationwide League

 After the 2016 season, the league doubled in size to 80 teams.
 Teams will play in five-team divisions, with the winner of each division playing the corresponding Group for the one promotion slot.

 The 2019/20 season was cancelled and affected by the COVID-19 that forced all activities to a stop.
 Hence, no promotion or relegation of teams.

-Current season
+2021-22

-The 2021/Season will have 132 teams playing in sixteen groups in sixteen venues (originally eight) and began the first weekend of March.
+The 2021-22 season had 132 teams playing in sixteen groups in sixteen venues (originally eight) and began the first weekend of March.